SalazarJosh/netlify-gatsby-portfolio/src/pages/blog/csr-case-study.md

 We created a "My Course Week" interface that displayed blocks of courses and the times for which they ran.
 It's similar to the Google Calendar interface or Microsoft Office interface many of us use today.
 We also color coded and created unique symbols to represent the current status of the course (Registered, Planned, Waitlisted, Etc.).
 This allowed the user to quickly build out their schedule, even before registration opened, and get back to the important parts of being a student.

 ## Issue #2
 This was an update we had actually created after the application released.
-We continued to run usability tests and we found out that students were often overwhelmed with the amount of user interface options that were immediately available.
-We tried our best to mitigate this by putting the most immediate and actionable items first, but through our attempt to also show how all of the pieces were working together within a single interface, we also added a degree of complexity.
+We continued to run usability tests and we found students were often overwhelmed with the amount of user interface options that were immediately available.
+We tried our best to mitigate this by putting the most immediate and actionable items first, but through our attempt to also show how all of the pieces of the application were working together within a single interface, we also added a degree of complexity.

 To help guide the user on which actions to take first, we built a simple 6-step tour of the interface.
 This tour showed the various areas of the interface and what each area was for.
 For example, we found that users were getting confused on the difference between the "My Courses" section and the "My Course Week" section.
 This tour explained the difference between the two sections and the intended actions to be completed in each area.